LionMarc/smusdi-core/README.md

       {
-        "name": "name of the client to be used when registering HttpClient", "authority": "url of the authority for that client", "client": {
+        "name": "name of the client to be used when registering HttpClient", "authority": "url of the authority for that client", "tokenEndpoint": "token_endpoint for that client", // if not set, value = {authority}/protocol/openid-connect/token "client": {
           "clientId" : "identifier_of_the_client_for_the_provider",
           "clientSecret": "client_password",